LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 Then the constructor calls ``normalize``.
 Since normalize is also an instance method, a reference to ``this`` is passed implicitly.
-While illustrating the memory state for more than one active method, we separate each one with a horizontal line.
+While illustrating the memory state for more than one active method, we separate each one with a horizontal segment.

 .. image:: images/callNormalize.png